J Balvin: 2016–2017: Energia

 In promotion of the album, Balvin embarked on the Energia Tour, traveling with several special guests including French Montana, Zion & Lennox, Bad Bunny, and Steve Aoki, the latter of whom appeared as a surprise for fans during the last stop of the tour in Miami.
 That same year, Balvin featured on "Cuando Seas Grande" by Spanish musician Alejandro Sanz and American singer Sofia Carson´s "Love is the Name".
-He launched a partnership with SoundCloud and Buchanan's Whiskey in a project called Es Nuestro Momento, where fans can access Balvin's previously unreleased a capella vocals and create personalized remixes of his songs.
-Buchanan's Whisky also served as a sponsor for the Energia Tour in honor of Hispanic Heritage Month.
+He launched a partnership with SoundCloud and Buchanan's Whiskey in a project called Es Nuestro Momento, where fans can access Balvin's previously unreleased a capella vocals and create personalised remixes of his songs.
+Buchanan's Whisky also served as a sponsor for the Energia Tour in honour of Hispanic Heritage Month.

 2017–2018: International success: "Mi Gente" and Vibras

 On 30 June 2017, Balvin released his new single along with the official music video "Mi Gente" featuring Willy William.
 On 1 August 2017, "Mi Gente" became the number one song in the world according to Global Top 50 on Spotify.
 It soon reached 1 billion views on YouTube.
 In September 2017, the song was remixed with American artist Beyoncé.
 The remix reached number three in the United States, giving Balvin his first US top-ten single.
 Balvin and Willy William released six more "Mi Gente" remixes with Steve Aoki, Alesso, Cedric Gervais, Dillon Francis, Sunnery James & Ryan Marciano, and Henry Fong.
 Despite the song's success, "Mi Gente" did not win any awards at the 2017 Latin Grammy Awards, with many awards going to Luis Fonsi's hit "Despacito".
 At the ceremony, he performed "Mi Gente" as well as "Si Tu Novio Te Deja Sola" alongside Bad Bunny and his remix of "Unforgettable" with French Montana.